-This chapter describes the analytical framework that the Commission has applied to assess the Rule change request in accordance with the requirements set out in the NEL (and explained in chapter 2).
-The assessment framework has also been used to assess the more preferable Rule that was subsequently developed.
+This chapter describes the Commission's approach to assessing the Rule change request in accordance with the requirements set out in the NEL (and explained in chapter 2).
+The assessment framework has also been used to assess the more preferable draft Rule which was subsequently developed.

-In assessing this Rule change request and the Rule as Made, the Commission has considered the following issues:
+In assessing the Rule change request and the draft Rule, the Commission considered the following issues: